jurgenheine/com.bdr/README.md

 Homey App for thermostats from BDR Thermea group.
 BDR Thermea is owner of the brands Remeha, Baxi, De Dietrich, Chappee, Baymak and Brötje Heizung

+The code is based on the Home assistant implementation: https://github.com/freitdav/BDRthermostatHA

 This app uses an unofficial API and needs an internet connection to function, if there is no internet then you can only control your devices with the mobile app.
 You have to pair your devices first with the thermostat.